-(6) No ballot shall be rejected pursuant to subsection (5) for the sole reason that the deputy returning officer

-- (a) placed a note, number or mark on the ballot; - (b) did not remove the counterfoil when the voter voted; or - (c) did not initial the ballot.
+- (6) No ballot shall be rejected pursuant to subsection (5) for the sole reason that the deputy returning officer - (a) placed a note, number or mark on the ballot; or - (b) Repealed. - (c) did not initial the ballot.

 Openness

 (7) The deputy returning officer shall give a full opportunity to those present to look at, but not to touch, each ballot paper.